To do list

 General:

-TCC solenoid (Unless we are cheap and just leave it out)
+TCC solenoid (Unless we are cheap

 New front brake lines steel braided